 Well, this can depend on how much line is on the spool.
-If the spool is only 100 meters you’re probably going to need some backing line.
-The reason being is that you want to make sure the line fills the spool on your reel, but not too much otherwise you could get wind knot problems.
+If the spool is only 100 meters, you’re probably going to need some backing line.
+The reason is that you want to make sure the line fills the spool on your reel, but not too much otherwise, you could get wind knot problems.
 Here is an article about wind knots: https://bassmasterselite.co.uk/how-to-stop-wind-knots/

-As for winding the line on I just put the spool on a screwdriver or something like that.
+As for winding the line on, I just put the spool on a screwdriver or something like that.
 Then thread the line through a fishing rod, then reel in as if you are fishing.
 Simple eh.
-However, if you want a flash way or not scared of buying a proper device then go on Amazon there are loads.
-Click this link .
+However, if you want a flash way or are not scared of buying a proper device, go on Amazon; there are loads.

-To be honest, braid is very hard-wearing compared to mono.
+Braids are very hard-wearing compared to mono.
 I have had the same braid for the last two seasons.
-Having said that I’m not fishing every day.
+Having said that, I’m not fishing every day.
 Unlike the Bassman, he will go fishing twice a day, weather and conditions permitting.
-As long as you check the braid doesn’t start to fray.
-This can happen when a fish takes you round a rock but they normally snap you off.
-So basically just keep your eye on your line.
+As long as you check, the braid doesn’t start to fray.
+This can happen when a fish takes you around a rock, but they normally snap you off.
+So basically, keep your eye on your line.